DarthSim/logbook/README.md

 __It's easier than big logs collectors.__ You can use big powerful log collectors like Graylog2 or Logstash, but this means you will need MongoDB, ElasticSearch and so on.
 Looks like overhead, doesn't it?

 ## Installation
-You will need Go, [Gom](https://github.com/mattn/gom) and SQLite3 to build the project.
+You need Go and [Gom](https://github.com/mattn/gom) to build the project.

 #### Build without copying to `/opt`